fstark/macflim/README.md

 The Mac Plus is able to read and decode around 1500 bytes per tick, the Mac SE around 2500 and the Mac SE/30 6000.

 You can play with this parameter if your mac has a faster/slower drive (example: SE/30 from ram disk).
 If the byterate is too high, you will suffer sound and video skips at playback, as your Mac will not able to fetch and decompress the data fast enough.

+NOTE: as of today, the byterate is only the *video* byterate.
+376 extra bytes are added for audio.
+This WILL PROBABLY change in the future.

 ### --fps-ratio **integer**